 - The weight difference is inappreciable.
 Forerunner 745 is 3 grams lighter

-- The FR745 memory is smaller.
-It “only” has space for about 500 songs, on the FR945 there is about twice as much
+- The memory of the FR745 is smaller.
+It "only" has room for about 500 songs, the FR945 has room for more than twice that number.

 - Golf profile on Forerunner 945, not available on FR745